 Don’t Leave Broken Links Behind

 Having broken links on your WordPress website is terrible for both visitors and your site’s SEO.
 If users click on one of your links, it’s because they’re interested in learning more.
 By having broken links you discourage users from browsing your site further.
+Also, you risk a broken links penalty from Google.

 Furthermore, broken links also diminish your site’s crawlability.
-Each 404 page that a Googlebot is confronted is a page that could have been crawled.
+Each 404 page that a Googlebot is confronted with is a page that could have been crawled.
 If you have broken internal links that should’ve led from one blog post to another, you’re losing the SEO benefits of that internal link.

 There are several ways to uncover and fix broken links.
 One of the quickest methods is to use the W3C Link Checker, a free tool that examines your website for broken links and more.
 When you find the broken links with the W3C Checker, you have three ways to resolve them: